MCMH Center for Oncology & Hematology

 Total patient care is not just providing medications needed to heal the body, it is also providing care and support for the emotions that often accompany a cancer diagnosis.
 Patients, caregivers, and their families are encouraged to utilize our services to achieve the best possible outcome.

-The Cancer Survivor Support Supper group meets on the fourth Tuesday of each month at 5:30pm in the MCMH Conference Room.
+The Cancer Survivor Support Group meets on the fourth Monday of each month at 11:30am in the MCMH Conference Room.
 A cancer diagnosis brings questions, fears, and unknowns.
-This group provides an opportunity to discuss cancer-related issues with people coping with the same type of situation in a relaxed environment over supper.
-There is no charge for supper, but please call to reserve a meal.
+This group provides an opportunity to discuss cancer-related issues with people coping with the same type of situation in a relaxed environment.

 Journeys Grief Support Group